sumitkarki07/connect-well-nepal/TEAM_DISTRIBUTION.md

 A feature is complete when:
 - ✅ Code is written and working
-- ✅ No linter errors
+- ✅ No linter errors (`flutter analyze`)
-- ✅ Tested on Android/iOS
+- ✅ Tested on Android (iOS if available)
+- ✅ Works in both light and dark mode
+- ✅ Role-appropriate (patient vs doctor)
 - ✅ Properly commented
 - ✅ Integrated with backend (if applicable)
 - ✅ Reviewed by at least 1 team member